arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

 ### Workflow Rules

 Workflow rules are used to automate business processes in Salesforce.
 They can be used to create tasks, send email alerts, and update fields based on specific criteria.
+Although order on individual actions and types cannot be guaranteed field updates are executed first.

+Each Workflow Rule applies to one single object.

 They are not going to be used for new implementations.
 They are going to be deprecated in the future.